 - Establishing mechanisms for coordinating/operating the compliance program ("compliance clearinghouse");

 - Maintaining accurate accounting and record-keeping systems; and

 - Setting up anonymous reporting procedures.

-As mentioned above, our premier Election Law & Government Ethics practice is significantly involved in our FCPA-specific work.
-The group has successfully represented clients-including many of the country's largest corporations and trade associations-before federal agencies involved with FCPA.
+As mentioned above, our premier Election Law & Government Ethics Practice is significantly involved in our FCPA-specific work.
+The Group has successfully represented clients—including many of the country's largest corporations and trade associations—before federal agencies involved with FCPA.
 We regularly advise on corporate guidelines regarding the activities of foreign nationals and overseas corporations in Washington, DC, represent clients in all stages of criminal and civil proceedings, and conduct internal investigations and develop individualized compliance programs to minimize both the risk and the adverse consequences of improper conduct.
-Notably, we also represent individuals facing FCPA issues, such as Department of Justice (DOJ) enforcement actions or professional exposure due to problematic transactions.
+Notably, we also represent individuals facing FCPA issues, such as U.S. Department of Justice (DOJ) enforcement actions or professional exposure due to problematic transactions.

 Tracking FCPA-Related Developments | Development of an FCPA Compliance Program | Performing Thorough FCPA Due Diligence | FCPA Considerations in Mergers and Acquisitions | Recognizing FCPA Enforcement Patterns | Contact Us

 Tracking FCPA-Related Developments